-Blackwater Shopping Park is an established retail park in an out of town location.
-The application involves proposals for the modification and re-use of 1933 sqm of existing retail floorspace, but with the removal of the existing planning restriction prohibiting sale of foodstuffs to enable the space to be occupied by an Aldi foodstore of 1866 sqm gross floorspace; and also the change of use of part (186 sqm) of the re-used floorspace to a mixed retail and café/restaurant (A1/A3) use.
+Blackwater Shopping Park is an established retail park in an out of centre location.
+Indeed, it is located at the edge of the Farnborough urban area approximately 2km from Farnborough Town Centre.
+The application involves proposals for the modification and re-use of 1933 sqm of existing retail floorspace, but with the removal of the existing planning restriction prohibiting sale of foodstuffs to enable the space to be occupied by a discount foodstore of 1866 sqm gross floorspace; and also the change of use of part (186 sqm) of the re-used floorspace to a mixed retail and café/restaurant (A1/A3) use.

 The key determining issue of principle is considered to be the impact of the proposals on the revitalisation and regeneration of Farnborough Town Centre.
 New Local Plan Policy SS2 (Spatial Strategy) outlines a broad spatial framework for the scale and location of development.
-It states that town centre uses "will be located within Aldershot and Farnborough town centres to support their vitality, viability and regeneration"; that new retail development "must protect or enhance the vitality and viability of the town centres, district centre [North Camp] and local neighbourhood facilities"; and that retail development "will be focused in Aldershot and Farnborough town centres, within the primary shopping area".
-Policy SS2 also sets out that the sequential approach to site selection will be applied, in accordance with National policy, where there are no suitable, available and viable sites within the primary shopping area, which comprises the primary and secondary shopping frontages.
+It states that town centre uses, which includes retail development, "will be located within Aldershot and Farnborough town centres to support their vitality, viability and regeneration"; that new retail development "must protect or enhance the vitality and viability of the town centres, district centre [North Camp] and local neighbourhood facilities"; and that retail development "will be focused in Aldershot and Farnborough town centres, within the primary shopping area".
+Policy SS2 also sets out that a sequential approach to site selection will be applied, in accordance with National planning policy, where there are no suitable, available and viable sites within the primary shopping area, which comprises the primary and secondary shopping frontages within the defined town centres.